Laz4rz/deep-ml/README.md

 Simple dot product of matrix and a vector.

-Sufficient condition for the dot product to exist for these two is if the their inner dimensions match, by inner I mean (and it is how I always remembered it) $b$ and $c$ in the dimensions notation $[a, b] \times [c, d]$.
+Sufficient condition for the dot product to exist for these two is if the their inner dimensions match, by inner I mean (and it is how I always remembered it) $b$ and $c$ in the dimensions notation $[a, b] \times [c, d]$, therefore we want `b==c`.
 Knowing this and how matrix multiplication works in general, we can implement a naive version.

 ```python
 def matrix_dot_vector(a:list[list[int|float]],b:list[int|float])-> list[int|float]: